informatics-isi-edu/deriva-docs/docs/_sources/ermrestjs/dev-docs/api.md.txt

 otherwise returns facetObject['open']

 **Kind**: instance property of [<code>FacetColumn</code>](#ERMrest.FacetColumn)
+<a name="ERMrest.FacetColumn+hasPath"></a>

+#### facetColumn.hasPath : <code>Boolean</code>
+Whether the source has path or not

+**Kind**: instance property of [<code>FacetColumn</code>](#ERMrest.FacetColumn)
+<a name="ERMrest.FacetColumn+ermrestHasPath"></a>

+#### facetColumn.ermrestHasPath : <code>Boolean</code>
+Whether the source is going to have path when sending the request to ermrest The path that is defined on the facet might be different from the one that we are going to use to talk with ermrest.
+We might optmize the path.
+Facets with only one hop where the column used in foreignkey is the same column for faceting, and is not nullable can be optmized by completely ignoring the foreignkey path and just doing a value check on main table.

+**Kind**: instance property of [<code>FacetColumn</code>](#ERMrest.FacetColumn)
 <a name="ERMrest.FacetColumn+preferredMode"></a>

 #### facetColumn.preferredMode : <code>string</code>
 The Preferred ux mode.
 Any of:
 `choices`, `ranges`, or `check_presence`
 This should be used if we're not in entity mode.
+In entity mode it will always return `choices`.

+The logic is as follows,
+1. if facet has only choice or range filter, return that.
-1. use ux_mode if available
+2. use ux_mode if available
-2. use choices if in entity mode
+3. use choices if in entity mode
+4. return choices if int or serial, part of key, and not null.
-3. use range or chocies based on type.
+5. return ranges or choices based on the type.

 **Kind**: instance property of [<code>FacetColumn</code>](#ERMrest.FacetColumn)
 <a name="ERMrest.FacetColumn+isEntityMode"></a>